-This practice is known as Human-Centred Design (HCD), User Centred Design (UCD) and Design Thinking.
-It's about involving your beneficiaries throughout the design process.
+This practice is known as Human and Community Centred Design (HCCD), a broader approach to User Centred Design (UCD) and Design Thinking.
+It's about involving your beneficiaries and community throughout the design process.
 We have been working alongside SIDE Labs and CAST to support organisations across the sector.
 We've compiled case studies and resources to help you be more user-centred.

 We spoke to several organisations and experts about how they're adapting to a new normal.
 Choose a story below to find out what they had to say.

-Resources and toolkits to help guide you through user-centred design processes.
+Resources and toolkits to help guide you through human and community centred design processes.

 Methods available online, organised across three phases: Inspiration, Ideation, and Implementation.
 Methods also available as book or PDF download in The Field Guide to Human-Centred Design.

 A selection of service design tools over four phases, known as the “double diamond” design process: Discover, Define, Develop, Deliver.

 An online resource of methods, organised across three categories in a continuous loop: Gather Insights, Ideate, Prototype & Test.
 Users are invited to submit methods, questions, examples, and resources.